cds-snc/ircc-rescheduler/README.md

 Documentation on how to add new locations or modify dates or contact information for existing locations.

 ### [Translations 🇨🇦](https://github.com/cds-snc/ircc-rescheduler/blob/master/docs/translations.md)
-Documentation on how to add new locations or modify dates or contact information for existing locations.
+Documentation on how to add new locations or modify configuration for existing locations (for example, available dates or contact information).

 ### [Feature flags 🏁](https://github.com/cds-snc/ircc-rescheduler/blob/master/docs/feature-flags.md)
-Feature flags can be used to add new functionality into master before it is completed and ready for release to production.
+Feature flags can be used to when merging new code into master before it is completed and ready for release to production.
 New features can be made visible in some environments (ie, local or staging) but hidden in others (ie, production).

 ### [Error tracking procedures 🚫](https://github.com/cds-snc/ircc-rescheduler/blob/master/docs/error-tracking.md)
 Outlines the procedures we follow for resolving captured errors.
 Also describes some of the metadata we capture and send to Sentry.